Francevillian biota: Locality

-The findings come from shales of the Franceville basin with a high density of up to 40 structures per square meter.
+The findings come from shales of the Franceville basin with a high density of up to 40 structures per square meter (3.72 per square foot).
 The authors proposed that the organisms survived at the bottom in shallow sea water in colonies.
 The geochemistry of the site indicates that the structures formed in sediment under an oxygenated water column of a prograding delta, and if they were biological might have engaged in aerobic respiration.